yairyaakov/OS_EX3/README.md

    gprof ./q2WithList gmon.out > profile_output.txt

-conclusion: after the profiling, the best implementation: graph implementation by adjancy list, kosaraju algorithem preferd list over deque.
+Conclusion: After the profiling, the best implementation: graph implementation by adjancy list, kosaraju algorithem preferd list over deque.

-full analyze is at the files, 2a,2b(txt format).
+Full analyze is at the files, 2a,2b(txt format).

-rest of the required data is at each folder q3,q4,....,q10.
+Rest of the required data is at each folder q3,q4,....,q10.

 Natureally the code improve at all section of the assignment , obsessively the most improved code is at section 10.

+10. To run the program:
+    Server:
+    make
+    ./kosaraju
+    Client:
+    telnet 127.0.0.1 9034
+    newgraph
+    6 2
+    1 2
+    2 3
+    newedge
+    3 1
+    remove edge
+    3 1